astrojs/fitsjs/README.md

 ### FITS.File

     fits.getHDU()
 Returns the first HDU containing a data unit.
-An optional argument may be passed to retreive a specific HDU
+An optional argument may be passed to retrieve a specific HDU.

     fits.getHeader()
 Returns the header associated with the first HDU containing a data unit.
 An optional argument may be passed to point to a specific HDU.